AKROGIS/Observer/Observer/Protocol Specification V2.md

 ### `size`
 This property is optional.
 If provided it must be an number.
-The default is 14.0 It sepcifies the size in points of the label text.
+The default is 14.0 It specifies the size in points of the label text.
 The size property is discussed in more detail in the [symbology](#symbology) section at the end of this document.

 ### `symbol`